sebastianjnuwu/KellyWorld/README.md

    • 📷 `K.avatar` - shows your avatar and/or/without mention or id!

-   • `K.clear` - command to delete messages (can only be deleted from 1 to 99)
+   • 🧹  `K.clear` - command to delete messages from 1 to 99.

    • 🤬 `K.ban` - ban a user by server id or mention!

    • 🏓 `K.ping` - shows the ping of the api and your ping!

    • 🖼️ `K.icon` - show the server icon!

+   • 🗣️ `K.say` - talk on some server channel used the bot!